jteng2/CSE-403-RecipeCart/api_routes.md

 ...
 ```
 ### Body details
 The body will be JSON containing the username of the user, the recipe whose ingredients they want to add to their shopping list, and if they only want to add the recipe's ingredients that they're currently missing.
+If `addOnlyMissingIngredients` is missing or null, it will default to `false`.
 ### Example body
 ```
 {